 Facilities and access at Tring

-We aim to provide a friendly, accessible environment for all our visitors and the widest possible access to our buildings, exhibitions, and collections.
+We aim to provide a friendly, accessible environment for everyone and the widest access possible to our buildings, exhibitions and collections.

 • Getting around the Museum